ostruk/ostruk-fishfry-tours/README.md

 NOTE: UI and API don't handle empty boat name as invalid.

+NOTE: It would be desirable to occasionally re-retreive data from API to avoid having to refresh page every time to see up to date information.

 ### Testing
 Tests are perfomed using the Junit library and are written for both the backend and the frontend portions of the project.